SysKitTeam/docs-point/faq/migrate-lucene-to-cosmos.md

 ---
-description: This article describes how to migrate Lucene Index into Cosmos using SysKit Point Index Migration Tool.
+description: This article describes how to migrate Lucene Audit Index into Cosmos using SysKit Point Index Migration Tool.
 ---

-# Migrate Lucene to Cosmos
+# Migrate Audit Index to Cosmos

 After you successfully finished **SysKit Point cloud deployment** and you have the **Cosmos database**, you can proceed with the migration of the Lucene Index.